mia1024/discord-mosaic-bot/README.md

 ```
 |show help
 ```
-Display a link to the [help page](https://mosaic.by.jerie.wang/references).
+Display a link to this page.

 ```
 |show $image_name